 Mr. Gregory A. Ramenofsky is a Partner at Continental Advisors LLC and joined the firm in 2004.

 Mr. Ramenofsky serves as the Chief Financial Officer and Chief Operating Officer for Continental.
 Upon joining the firm, Mr. Ramenofsky leveraged his extensive experience in operations and internal controls to institutionalize the back office at Continental.

 Prior to joining Continental, Mr. Ramenofsky worked in a variety of audit and financial roles at Arthur Andersen, Andersen Worldwide, Accenture and Tribune Company.

 Mr. Ramenofsky is a registered CPA.
 He received a B.B.A. in Accounting from Loyola University Chicago and received an M.B.A. in Finance and Economics from The University of Chicago.

 Mr. Ramenofsky serves on the Loyola University Accounting Department Advisors Board, assisting with insight into market trends, curriculum development and program direction.
-In addition, Mr. Ramenofsky holds the title of Adjunct Professor of Accounting at Loyola, occasionally teaching evening classes in the business school with topics focusing on financial audits and internal controls.
+In addition, Mr. Ramenofsky holds the title of Adjunct Instructor of Accounting at Loyola, occasionally teaching evening classes in the business school with topics focusing on financial audits and internal controls.

 Mr. Ramenofsky has been a longtime volunteer at Ladder Up, a Chicago nonprofit providing tax preparation and financial education services to low income families in the city.